Dempleon/README_Generator/README.md

 # README Generator

 ## Description <br>
 This is a commandline application that generates a readme file.
 It runs on node.js and uses the inquirer package to prompt handle questions and response for the user.
+The project also uses fs to write to a text to a markdown file.

 ## Table of Contents
 [Installation](#Installation)<br>